2020 HAMS Registration is now OPEN.

 All HAMS Senior Instructors have been on multiple expeditions to climb high, glaciated peaks – learn from those who have been there!

 This is not a school for beginners!
-HAMS students should have Intermediate Alpine Climbing School equivalent rock and snow experience: i.e., you must be proficient with climbing knots, belaying, rappelling, navigation, crampon and ice ax technique, self-arrest, glissading, and ascending a rope.
+HAMS students should have rock, snow, and anchor experience: i.e., you must be proficient with climbing knots, belaying, rappelling, navigation, crampon and ice ax technique, self-arrest, glissading, and ascending a rope.
 Most importantly, you must have proficiency climbing hard-snow couloirs, setting snow anchors, walking in crampons, executing a self arrest, and tying all relevant knots.

 The formal pre-requisites for admission to HAMS are:

-- Successful completion of the CMC’s Intermediate Alpine Climbing Certificate or equivalent.
+- Successful completion of the CMC’s Alpine Climbing School or equivalent.

 - A high peak alpine snow climb (as required for ACS certificate), e.g. Longs Peak via Lamb’s Slide and the Clark’s Arrow route.

-- Ideally, all HAMS students should have climbed at least three couloirs, but at a bare minimum we require at least one completed couloir climb (as required for Technical Snow), with the understanding that no students will be allowed to participate on a grad climb (e.g. Mt.
-Rainier) unless they have climbed at least two couloirs after the end of HAMS and prior to the grad climb.
+- Ideally, all applicants should have climbed at least three couloirs, but at a bare minimum we require at least one completed couloir climb (as required for Technical Snow).
 A single, incomplete couloir attempt is not sufficient to qualify for admission to HAMS.

-– While not a pre-requisite, AIARE 1 is highly recommended for all applicants.
+– While not a pre-requisite, AIARE 1 and Rock Rescue are highly recommended for all applicants.